jwattspajaro/CS50-s/1. Functions, Variables Problem Set 0/1.4 Einstein/Einstein.md

 * Recall that input returns a str, per # https://docs.python.org/3/library/functions.html#input.
 * Recall that int can convert a str to an int, per  # https://docs.python.org/3/library/functions.html#int.
 * Recall that Python comes with several built-in functions, per  # https://docs.python.org/3/library/functions.html.

+## How to Test
+* Here’s how to test your code manually:

+* Run your program with python einstein.py.
+Type 1 and press Enter.
+Your program should output:
+90000000000000000
+* Run your program with python einstein.py.
+Type 14 and press Enter.
+Your program should output:
+1260000000000000000
+* Run your program with python einstein.py.
+Type 50 and press Enter.
+Your program should output 4500000000000000000